-In 2009–10 the Department was involved in a range of matters before Australian courts and tribunals.
-The matters related to issues such as motor vehicle imports, airport planning approval and personal injury claims.
-Some of the matters were ongoing at 30 June 2010.
+In 2010–11 the Department was involved in a small number of matters before Australian courts and tribunals.
+The matters related to issues such as motor vehicle imports, Freedom of Information and airport building approval.
+Some of the matters were ongoing at 30 June 2011.

 Legal services expenditure

-Under paragraph 11.1(ba) of the Legal Services Directions 2005, issued by the Attorney General, the Department required to make publicly available their legal services expenditure for the previous year.
-For 2009–10 the Department's legal expenditure was:
+Under paragraph 11.1(ba) of the Legal Services Directions 2005, issued by the Attorney-General, the Department is required to make publicly available its legal services expenditure for the previous year.
+For 2010–11 the Department's legal expenditure was:

 Audit office and parliamentary scrutiny

 Reports on matters relating to the Department are released by the ANAO, parliamentary committees or other public bodies from time to time.

 The Department formally responds to ANAO reports in writing, and the ANAO includes the Department's responses in its reports.
 The ANAO makes its reports available online at www.anao.gov.au.